Mughrabi Quarter: Ottoman era

 According to Yeohoshua Ben-Arieh, the Maghrebi people regarded the Jews as infidels.
 They were subjected to harassment and were required to pay a sum in exchange for the right to pray there undisturbed.
 (Note: "Special relations – on the whole, tense ones – developed between the Jews and the Mughrabis because of the proximity of the latter's homes to the Wailing Wall.
 The Mughrabis, like the rest of the Muslims, regarded the Jews as Infidels and harassed them.
 The Jews had to pay the Mughrabis in order to keep them from disturbing prayer services."
 (Ben-Arieh 1984)) (Note: "In the afternoon of the same day, I went with Mr. Lanneau to the place where the Jews are permitted to purchase the right of approaching the site of their temple, and of praying and wailing over its ruins and the downfall of their nation. ...
 It is the nearest point in which they can venture to approach their ancient temple; and fortunately for them, it is sheltered from observation by the narrowness of the lane and the dead walls around."
 (Robinson 1841)) Increased friction at the site between Jews and Muslims arose with the onset of Zionism and the resulting fear among the Muslims that the Jews would claim the entire Temple Mount.
 (Note: "Muslim hostility regarding Jewish prayer at the Western Wall really only became manifest with the advent of Zionism.. prior to then, it had never really been an issue.
 Now, however, there was a growing belief that Zionist claims regarding Jewish rights of prayer at the Wall were only a first step towards laying claim to the Temple Mount in its entirety."
 (Freas 2018)) Attempts were made at various times, by Moses Montefiore and Baron Rothschild to buy the whole area, without success.
 In 1887 Rothschild's bid to purchase the Quarter came with a project to rebuild it as "a merit and honor to the Jewish People" (Note: (Rothschild) was appalled at the situation.
 He decided to buy the whole Moghrabi section and demolish the houses in order to clear a gigantic plaza where Jews could easily and comfortably gather at the holy place.
 The Moghrabi section was occupied by low-class Arabs from North Africa whose houses were of the cheapest quality in the Old City.
 The results of this discussion with the Moslem authorities were positive.
 They conditioned the sale on building better housing for Moghrabi's residents at another location.
 He immediately agreed.
 Though the price was high, he wished to do so as a "merit and honor to the Jewish People" (Rossoff 2001)) relocating the inhabitants in better accommodation elsewhere.
 The Ottoman authorities appeared to be ready to give their approval.
 According to some sources, the highest secular and Muslim religious authorities in Jerusalem, such as the Mutasarrıf or Ottoman Governor of Jerusalem, Şerif Mehmed Rauf Paşa, and the Mufti of Jerusalem, Mohammed Tahir Husseini, actually gave their approval.
-The plan foundered on Jewish, rather than Muslim objections was shelved after the chief rabbinical Haham of the Jerusalemite Sephardi community stated that he had had a "providential intimation" that, were the sale to go through, a terrible massacre of Jews would ensue.
+The plan foundered on Jewish, rather than Muslim, objections and was shelved after the chief rabbinical Haham of the Jerusalemite Sephardi community stated that he had had a "providential intimation" that, were the sale to go through, a terrible massacre of Jews would ensue.
 His opinion might have reflected a Sephardi fear that the Ashkenazis would thereby take possession of the holiest site in Judaism.